ehn-dcc-development/eu-dcc-business-rules/README.md

 This repository contains a framework to implement (sets of) rules in verifier apps (and backends) using a _rules engine_.
 It [explains how to do that](./documentation/how-to.md) in a way that makes these rules interchangeable across implementors.
-The advantage of this approach is that it ultimately allows citizens to check their fit-for-travel status into an intended CoA _ahead_ of travel, aganst the actual rules.
+The advantage of this approach is that it ultimately allows citizens to check their fit-for-travel status into an intended CoA _ahead_ of travel, against the actual rules.
 This can be achieved by adhering to a common, and testable and verifiable way of defining, and executing rules.

+An example of a rule, and how it should be executed, can be found [here](documentation/example.adoc).

-This work is a result of work done by the EU Taskforce Business Rules.
+This work is a result of work done by the EU Taskforce Business Rules, and described in [this document](https://ec.europa.eu/health/sites/default/files/ehealth/docs/eu-dcc_validation-rules_en.pdf).
 The (JSON Schema) technical specification for the EU DCC can be found [here](https://ec.europa.eu/health/sites/default/files/ehealth/docs/covid-certificate_json_specification_en.pdf).
 Relevant documents and links can be found [here](./documentation/documents-links.md).

 ## Assumptions

-Various code in this repo assumes that the following two repos are cloned right next to where this repo's cloned:
+Various code in this repo assumes that you've cloned the following two repos right next to where this repo's cloned:

 * [ehn-dcc-schema](https://github.com/ehn-dcc-development/ehn-dcc-schema)
 * [ehn-dcc-valuesets](https://github.com/ehn-dcc-development/ehn-dcc-valuesets)